Featured

 We train to improve performance.
 But how does the body improve?
 Through a process called Supercompensation:

-When we stress (training) the body with a new (and appropriate) training load and then give the body time for appropriate recovery, then the body will not only return to the previous baseline, but supercompensates in order to be prepared for a greater future training load.
+When we stress (training) the body with a new (and appropriate) training load and give the body time for appropriate recovery, then the body will not only return to the previous baseline, but supercompensates in order to be prepared for a greater future training load.

-So, if we want to improve performance we need to train (stress) the body in order to elicit adaptations to the (new) stress.
+Therefore, if we want to improve performance we need to train (stress) the body in order to elicit adaptations to the (new) stress.
 But it’s not only the actual training that improves performance.
 The adaptions, and with that the improvements, will occur during the recovery period, when the body readies itself (adapts or supercompensates) for the new (future) stress.

 “Stress” is training with the purpose of eliciting a response from the body, i.e. adaptation.
 Think tempo run, VO2max intervals, hill reps, long runs.